doug-moen/openscad2/rfc/Library_Scripts.md

 zBeam(3);
 ```

+This code won't work after conversion to OpenSCAD2 syntax,
-In OpenSCAD2, this code won't work, you'll get a multiple definition error for `beam_is_hollow`.
+you'll get a multiple definition error for `beam_is_hollow`.
 What you do instead is customize the library script.
 Also, it's now recommended to `use` all libraries.
 For example,